Donors & Supporters

 Provided financial support to help The Homestead develop an innovative apple orchard which explores the organic orchard management and serves as a model learning program for commercial and hobby growers.

 Since 1894, Mid-Iowa Health Foundation has pursued its mission to serve as a catalyst and partner for improving the health of vulnerable people in greater Des Moines.
 In 2010 the Foundation partnered with The Homestead by providing important seed money of $30,000 to cover start-up expenses for our Altoona Children’s Autism Project (autism clinic), including remodel of the space for specific use with Applied Behavior Analysis (ABA) services.
-Most recently, Mid-Iowa Health Foundation has awarded $30,000 to help fund start-up costs for The Homestead’s second Children’s Autism Project to open in Clive in 2013.
-This important funding will enable expansion of ABA services to support more children and families with autism in the Des Moines area.
+In 2013 Mid-Iowa Health Foundation awarded $30,000 to help fund start-up costs for The Homestead’s second Children’s Autism Project in Clive.
+This important funding helped enable expansion of ABA services to support more children and families with autism in the Des Moines area.

 Giving back to the community is a part of The Principal® and the Principal Financial Group Foundation’s corporate culture and a direct extension of their core value of integrity.
-The Principal® and the Principal Financial Group Foundation, Inc., have embraced corporate responsibility by making philanthropic investments in the communities where their employees work and live.
+The Principal® and the Principal Financial Group Foundation, Inc., have embraced corporate responsibility by awarding more than $100 million to nonprofit organizations that are making a difference in the communities where their employees work and live.

-The Homestead appreciates the financial support received through the Principal Financial Group Foundation, which most recently includes funding for our Autism Clinic (Children’s Autism Project) and assistance with expenses related to the accreditation process through CARF (Commission on Accreditation of Rehabilitation Facilities).
+The Homestead appreciates the financial support received through the Principal Financial Group Foundation, which most recently includes a grant of $10,000 to help fund our campus remodel project.
+Past grants have supported our first Children’s Autism Project (CAP Center) in Altoona, our Children’s Autism Project (CAP Center) in Clive and assistance with expenses related to the accreditation process through CARF (Commission on Accreditation of Rehabilitation Facilities).

-Variety, The Children’s Charity of Iowa is a nonprofit organization committed to serving special needs children.
-Variety was instrumental in providing support for the Autism Clinic and in 2011 awarded a grant to purchase a new minivan to help transport children with autism who reside at The Homestead’s Youth Home.
+Variety – the Children’s Charity is a nonprofit organization committed to serving special needs children.
+In 2016 Variety – the Children’s Charity awarded The Homestead a grant of $3,000 to purchase indoor play equipment for our Youth Home.
+In 2013 Variety was instrumental in providing support for The Homestead’s two new Children’s Autism Centers, one in Clive and one in Hiawatha.
+In 2011 Variety awarded a grant to purchase a new minivan to help transport children with autism who reside at The Homestead’s Youth Home.
+Additional past support included helping fund the opening of our first Children’s Autism Center in Altoona in 2010.

-Variety supports agencies that provide care, treatment, activities and shelter to critically ill, underprivileged, handicapped, abused, at-risk, and other deserving children.
+Variety – the Children’s Charity supports agencies that provide care, treatment, activities and shelter to critically ill, underprivileged, handicapped, abused, at-risk, and other deserving children.

 15th Anniversary Event Sponsors